 Not to wake her up please try

 Cause if she comes back home

 But I will surely behave

 Stay here, my dear mother-in-law!"

-The highlights of the day are the most famous wooden churches in Maramures: Barsana and Poienile Izei, both UNESCO World Heritage Sites.
-Barsana is the most popular pilgrimage destination in Maramures, with the tallest wooden church in the country – 57 meters tall.
+The highlights of the day are the most famous wooden churches in Maramures county: Barsana and Poienile Izei, both UNESCO World Heritage Sites.
+Barsana Monastery is the most popular pilgrimage destination in Maramures, with the tallest wooden church in the country – 57 meters tall.
 Poienile Izei church is unique thanks to some of the most dramatic and best-preserved frescoes of hell of all the wooden churches.

 Furthermore, you will be introduced to the most natural and ecological washing machines, Valtori.
 The river whirlpools are used as actually washing machines, and the locals are still washing their wool made rugs inside them.

-As Romania is well known for the Carpathian Mountains, beautiful landscapes with forests, waterfalls, and gorges, on your way back to Cluj, our guide will stop to admire these magnificent landscapes.
+As Romania is well known for the Carpathian Mountains, beautiful landscapes of a natural park with forests, waterfalls, and gorges, on your way back to Cluj, our guide will stop to admire these magnificent landscapes.

-Your drop-off point in Cluj-Napoca depends on your travel plans and might be at the airport, a hotel for an additional overnight (not included) or train station.
+Your drop-off point in Cluj-Napoca depends on your travel plans and might be at the airport, at your hotel for an additional overnight (not included) or at the train station.